crate/cloud-docs/docs/cluster/integrations/mongo-cdc.md

 2. **Add IP Address**
    Click **Add IP Address** and choose an IP address or range to allow access.
    For testing purposes, you can select **Allow Access from Anywhere**, but for production, it is recommended to specify only the required IPs.
-When you create a new Mongo CDC integration in CrateDB Cloud, the form will show you the specific IP addresses you need to allow for it to work.
+The form will show you the specific IP addresses you need to allow.

 :::{note}
 To set up a PrivateLink connection for the Mongo CDC integration, please reach